huijing/slides/ffc-2017/README.md

 ### Flexbox basics

 The idea of Flexbox was discussed before 2008, with the first working draft of the specification published in 2009.
 The implementation of Flexbox was rather messy.
-The trouble was that a number of developers used this yet-to-be-finalised feature in production, and everyone was in was in a bind when it came to updating the implementation.
+The trouble was that a number of developers used this yet-to-be-finalised feature in production, so everyone was in a bind when it came to updating the implementation.

 But it's 2017 now, and things have been stable for a couple of years already.
 Support is really quite good now, but even so, I think we haven't pushed it to its maximum potential yet.
 I don't deny that Flexbox is not as straight-forward as `color` or `text-decoration`, but that's because it can do a lot more than those properties.